-Headphone EQ for macOS,
+Headphone correction for macOS,

 How it works